-So that’s what it’s really important: to choose the right translation agency.
+So that’s why it’s really important to choose the right translation agency.
 There are a lot of agencies in my experience that are less than brilliant, let’s say.
-And I’ve certainly encountered projects where I believe people are doing it on a cost model and effectively.
-The company runs on how quickly and cheaply it can turn around these translations to maximise profit.
+And I’ve certainly encountered projects where I believe people are doing it on a cost model.
+Effectively, the company runs on how quickly and cheaply it can turn around these translations to maximise profit.

 And it’s a very nuanced thing.
-I’m not saying that the translations these people do are going to be hopeless, but it’s really important that you feel that the company that you pay money to, to translate your brand, your passion, into other languages understands your message in your mother tongue, and can then effectively pass that message on to the people who are actually going to be doing the translating.
+I’m not saying that the translations these people do are going to be hopeless, but it’s really important that you feel that the company that you pay money to translate your brand and your passion into other languages understands your message in your mother tongue, and can then effectively pass that message on to the people who are actually going to be doing the translating.

 LM: Are there any accreditations that maybe people should look for?
 I know that you can get some ISO accreditations, are there any certification bodies or anything like that that you would look for